Dabestan-e Mazaheb

 The Dabestan-e Mazaheb (دبستان مذاهب; lit. 'school of religions') is a Persian language work on Comparative religion, written between 1645 and 1658, that examines and compares Abrahamic, Dharmic and other religions of the mid-17th century South Asia and the Middle East.
 Additionally, it has information on various Hellenic philosophical traditions, such as Aristotelianism and Neoplatonism.
 The work, composed in the mid-17th century, is of uncertain authorship.
 The text's title is also transliterated as Dabistān-i Mazāhib, Dabistan-e Madahib, or Dabestan-e Madaheb.

 The text is best known for its dedication of an entire chapter to Din-i Ilahi, the syncretic religion propounded by the Mughal emperor Jalāl ud-Dīn Muḥammad Akbar after 1581 and is possibly the most reliable account of the Ibādat Khāna discussions that led up to this.
 It is also one of the first works in history to make any mention of Sikhism.

 Authorship

 Mughal Emperor Akbar (c.
 1556–1605) holds interfaith dialogue in the Ibadat Khana (House of Worship) in Fatehpur Sikri; the two men dressed in black are the Jesuit missionaries Rodolfo Acquaviva and Francisco Henriques.
 Illustration to the Akbarnama, miniature painting by Nar Singh, c.
 1605.

 Several manuscripts have been discovered that identify the author as Mīr Du'lfiqar Ardestānī (also known as Mollah Mowbad).
 Mir Du'lfiqar is now generally accepted as the author of this work.

 Before these manuscripts were discovered, however, Sir William Jones identified the author as Mohsin Fani Kashmiri.
 In 1856, a Parsi named Keykosrow b.
 Kāvūs claimed Khosrow Esfandiyar as the author, who was a son of Azar Kayvan.
+Louis E. Fenech identifies the author of the work as Mobad Shah.